bcgov/sso-keycloak/benchmark/benchmark-guide.md

 # Benchmark Guide

+## Building Images

+### Server Image

+- You need a keycloak server with dataset provider added to be able to use it for generating test data
+- To build such server image, run `.github/workflows/publish-image-keycloak-benchmark.yml` that builds an image using `docker/keycloak/Dockerfile-26-perf` that explicitly copies `docker/keycloak/dataset-providers/keycloak-benchmark-dataset-0.15-SNAPSHOT.jar` provider
+- Deploy keycloak server run from this image **ONLY** in a test namespace
+- After the testing is complete, uninstall the server from the namespace

+### Runner Image

+- The runner image is required if you need to run benchmark tests against test keycloak server in an openshift pod
+- The image can be built using `.github/workflows/publish-image-benchmark-runner.yml` that uses `benchmark/Dockerfile`
+- Existing image `sso-benchmark-runner:dev` can be used and if not found, re-build the image
+- The instructions for running the benchmark runner are provided [here](#running-the-tests)

 ## Dataset

 - The dataset is required to pre-populate realms, clients, and users in Keycloak under test